We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Single-gene testing: A doctor may order this if they suspect that a person has a certain condition, such as sickle cell disease, or if the person has a known genetic mutation.
 This test only looks at a single gene.

 - Panel testing: This looks at several genes.
-A doctor may order this if a person has low muscle tone, a shorter stature, or epilepsy.
+A doctor may order this if a person has hearing loss, low muscle tone, a shorter stature, or epilepsy.
 Panel tests can also identify genes linked with an increased risk of certain cancers, such as breast or colorectal cancer.

 - Exome sequencing: This looks at all the genes that may be responsible for certain conditions.
 Doctors may order this for people with more complex medical histories.